Stokes County, North Carolina: Economy

 Stokes County has long been a "bedroom community" or "commuter town" for larger towns surrounding, such as Winston-Salem, Greensboro, Mount Airy, etc. Stokes County has struggled with economic development for several reasons such as infrastructure.
 Several medium and small businesses have found success in Stokes, as well as retail stores, restaurants, and service professionals.
 The largest employer in the county is the government/school system.
 For 2023, the North Carolina Department of Commerce rated Stokes as a Tier 2 county, between the state's most prosperous and economically distressed.

 Education

-Stokes County is served by Stokes County Schools, which supports 11 elementary schools, 3 middle schools, and 5 high schools, including The Stokes Early College.
+All of Stokes County is within the Stokes County Schools school district.
+The district operates 11 elementary schools, 3 middle schools, and 5 high schools, including The Stokes Early College.